MicrosoftDocs/Hololens/hololens/hololens2-options.md

 **HoloLens 2 Development Edition** - Start building for mixed reality with this offer that combines HoloLens 2 with free trials of Unity software and Azure credits for cloud services.
 Learn how to go beyond the basics and start developing for mixed reality.

+> [NOTE]
+> The Development Edition is not permitted to be deployed with a commercially distributed solution.
+The Development Edition is permitted to be deployed in the aiding of the development and/or testing of applications in a commercial setting.

 ## Get started with HoloLens 2 options
 Select a tab to learn more aobut your HoloLens journey.